ericgj/ing/README.md

     ing some:task run --verbose

-### Built-in subcommands
+### Built-in commands

-Ing has some built-in subcommands.
+Ing has some built-in commands.
 These are still being implemented, but you can see what they are so far with `ing list`.

 The most significant subcommand is `generate` or `g`, which